damaha/damaha.github.io/index.md

 I have helped companies develop and build strategies for implementing advanced AI/ML algorithms in their business workflow both from strategic and practical aspects.

+**Companies**
+I have been working for or affiliated with, the following companies and instutions through my career:

+COWI - Dictus ApS - DTU - EY - Greenwood Engineering A/S - European Comission - SatCen - Terma A/S - World Bank

 **Contact**